dennyhoang8/walmart-enterprise-demand-forecasting/README.md

 The forecasting component predicts expected unit demand at the product/store/date level.

-The final forecasting workflow uses a **Poisson Histogram Gradient Boosting** approach designed for non-negative, count-like demand data.
+The final forecasting workflow uses a **Poisson Histogram Gradient Boosting** model designed for non-negative, count-like demand data.

 The model learns relationships between historical demand and features such as: